On combinatorial bounds for the total Tjurina numbers of certain curves and surfaces with isolated singularities: Preliminaries

 \begin{definition} The \textbf{Tjurina number} of $C$ at $p = (0,0)$ is defined by

 The \textbf{total Tjurina number} is defined as

 \end{definition}

-If $p \in {\rm Sing}(C)$ is an ordinary quasi-homogeneous singularity of multiplicity $r$, then
+If $p \in {\rm Sing}(C)$ is an \textbf{ordinary quasi-homogeneous singularity} of multiplicity $r$, then

-where $r$ denotes the multiplicity of $C$, i.e., the number of branches passing through that point.
+where $r$ denotes the multiplicity of $C$ at $p$, equivalently, the number of local branches passing through $p$.
+This follows from the equality $\tau_p = \mu_p$, see \cite{KS}.
 Hence, if $C \subset \mathbb{P}^{2}$ is a reduced plane curve admitting only ordinary quasi-homogeneous singularities, then its total Tjurina number is given by

 Finally, let us define the notion of free plane curves.
 Let $C = \{f = 0\} \subset \mathbb{P}^2$ be a reduced plane curve of degree $m$.
 Denote by

 the module of Jacobian syzygies. \begin{definition} We say that a reduced plane curve $C$ of degree $m$ is \textbf{free} if $AR(f)$ is a free graded $S$-module of rank $2$.
 In this case there exist integers $(d_1, d_2)$, called the \textbf{exponents} of $C$, satisfying $d_1 + d_2 = m - 1$. \end{definition} For free curves we have the following fundamental characterization.
 Let us define the minimal degree of Jacobian relations of $C = \{f=0\}$ as